 Why not formalize the Egyptian connection?
 Among other benefits, this would (1) end the rocket fire against Israel, (2) expose the superficiality of Palestinian nationalism, an ideology under a century old, and perhaps (3) break the Arab-Israeli logjam.

 It's hard to divine what benefit American taxpayers have received for the US$65 billion they have lavished on Egypt since 1948; but Egypt's absorbing Gaza might justify their continuing to shell out $1.8 billion a year.

 Jan.
-30, 2008 update: This fits into a larger approach that I delineated in 2005 at "Jordan to the West Bank, Egypt to Gaza."
+30, 2008 addendum: The argument fits into a larger approach that I delineated in 2005 at "Jordan to the West Bank, Egypt to Gaza."

 Feb.
 7, 2008 update: I discuss today how to carry out the above policy at "How to Turn Gaza Over to Egypt."

 Feb.
 27, 2008 update: For others who agree with this argument, see "Gaza to Egypt – Voices of Support."

 You can help support Daniel Pipes' work by making a tax-deductible donation to the Middle East Forum.
 Daniel J. Pipes